klenin/cats-main/CodingStyle.md

 * Commit message subject SHOULD be a single English statement.
 * Single-statement commit message MUST NOT end with period.
 * Commit message MUST NOT be longer than 80 characters.
+* Commit message referencing a GitHub issue SHOULD do it by adding `See #issue` at the end of the subject.
+Multiple issues MAY be referenced from message body.
+* Commit message auto-closing a GitHub issue MUST do it by adding `Fixes #issue` at the end of the subject.